bitcoin-dot-org/developer.bitcoin.org/examples/transactions.rst

 Use the ``signrawtransaction`` `RPC <../reference/rpc/index.html>`__ to sign the transaction created by `“createrawtransaction” <../reference/rpc/createrawtransaction.html>`__ and save the returned “hex” raw format signed transaction to a shell variable.

-Even though the transaction is now complete, the Bitcoin Core node we’re connected to doesn’t know anything about the transaction, nor does any other part of the `network <../devguide/p2p_network.html>`__.
+Even though the transaction is now complete, the Bitcoin Core node we’re connected to doesn’t know anything about the transaction, nor does any other part of the |network|.
 We’ve created a spend, but we haven’t actually spent anything because we could simply unset the ``$SIGNED_RAW_TX`` variable to eliminate the transaction.

 .. highlight:: bash